Jeff Bezos Surprised High School Students in DC Monday. Most Didn't Know Who He Was. | Washingtonian (DC)

 Hutchins shot them a look, and the table laughed.

-Visiting billionaires aside, she had cautioned her students that this would still be a normal week: The students’ weekly assignments, Hutchins said sternly, were still due on Sunday.
+Visiting billionaires aside, Hutchins had cautioned her students that this would still be a normal week: The students’ weekly assignments, she said sternly, were still due on Sunday.